 - sprinkle of rosemary leaves

-1 small tin of flavoured tuna
+1 small tin of salmon or tuna (good sources of Vitamin A)

 150g of lean red meat or 200g of salmon with,